Copyright law of the United Kingdom: Rights to royalties in J.M. Barrie's play Peter Pan

-Fair dealing and other exceptions
+Fair dealing and other exceptions and limitations

 UK copyright law has a set of exceptions to copyright, only some of which are referred to as fair dealing.
 Database right has a similar set of exceptions.
 Fair dealing is much more restricted than the American concept of fair use.
 It only applies in tightly defined situations, and outside those situations, it is no defence at all against a lawsuit for copyright (or database right) infringement.